tiberloop/squidchat-issues/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: ''
+title: "[Bug]"
 labels: ''
 assignees: heisler98

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+*A clear and concise description of what the bug is.*

 **Approximate time and date of bug**
-This will allow us to check the server logs for any outstanding issues.
+*This will allow us to check the server logs for any outstanding issues.*

 **To Reproduce**
 Steps to reproduce the behavior: